jrgroves/ECON691/Get_Clean_Data.md

 To see our dataframe we can access it in a few ways.
 The worse way would be to simply type in **ufo** into the console.
 The method we use should be dictated by the goal.
 If we are simply checking to make sure all is well with the data, we can use the *head()* or *tail()* command.
 Using this for any object will hgive you the first six rows of the dataframe or last six rows, respectively.
 This gives us a feel for our data.
 If we want to see the entire dataframe, we can use the command *view()* which will open a spreadsheet like tab in our editor window space in which we can scroll through the entire dataframe.
 We can only view this, however, we can not edit anything.
 We can open a special editing window, but remember, we want to track all of our edits so we will avoid doing that.

 To get some practise with what we have done so far, use the green plus in the upper-left side of the `R Studio` window and choose "R Script" to creat a new script.
 In the fresh tab that opens in the editor, type of the code to clear the environement and then read in the "scrubbed.csv" file into the environment as the object **ufo**.
+Once you complete this, save it as "setup" using the blue disk in the editor.
 Try to do it yourself, but the code is below to help.

 <details>
   <summary>Example: Scripting the X Files</summary>